vmware-archive/gp-r/HomePage.md

 CONTENT TBD

 ## <a name="packages"/> R packages
-The trick to installing R packages on the DCA is that each segment has it's own R instance running and thus each segment needs its own version of all of the required packages.
+Each segment on the DCA has it's own R instance running and thus we'll have to install the R packages on each segment.
 At a high-level, the steps for installing R packages on a DCA are:

 1. Get the package tars from CRAN (`wget`)
 2. Copy the tar to all the segments on the DCA (`gpscp`)